 As a company operating in many jurisdictions with different systems for managing forest resources, West Fraser has selected certification standards that match the forest regions where we operate.
 The consumers of our products also recognize these high standards in the markets where our products are sold.

 Forest certification is a voluntary tool that demonstrates West Fraser’s wood products are sourced from sustainably managed forests.
-Third-party independent auditors verify that we have met high standards for a number of key criteria, including the sustainable growing and harvesting of trees with the protection of habitat, wildlife, plants, water and soil quality, and a wide range of other conservation goals.
+Third-party independent auditors verify that we have met high standards in key criteria.
+That includes the sustainable growing and harvesting of trees with the protection of habitat, wildlife, plants, water and soil quality and a wide range of other conservation goals.